Raquel Rutledge

+Raquel Rutledge is a Pulitzer Prize-winning American investigative journalist working at The Examination, an independent nonprofit newsroom that investigates preventable health threats across the globe.
+Rutledge has edited projects that revealed risks from lead battery plants in Africa(named a Loeb finalist), unscrupulous 'influencer' dieticians, oil companies belching hydrogen sulfide gas into Texas communities (recognized by Investigative Reporters and Editors) and the tobacco industry's push for flavored cigarettes across Latin America.

-Raquel Rutledge is an Pulitzer Prize-winning American investigative reporter working at the Milwaukee Journal Sentinel.
-Her investigations have uncovered government benefits fraud, public health, workplace safety issues, tax oversight failures, malfeasance in undercover federal law enforcement stings, life-threatening dangers of alcohol poisoning at resorts in Mexico, and a disproportionate fire risk faced by renters living in Milwaukee's most distressed neighborhoods.
+Previously, Rutledge was an investigative reporter at the Milwaukee Journal Sentinel.
+Her investigations uncovered government benefits fraud, public health risks, workplace safety issues, tax oversight failures, malfeasance in undercover federal law enforcement stings, life-threatening dangers of alcohol poisoning at resorts in Mexico, and a disproportionate fire risk faced by renters living in Milwaukee's most distressed neighborhoods.

 In April 2010, she won the Pulitzer Prize for Local Reporting for a yearlong series for the Journal Sentinel that exposed widespread fraud in the "Wisconsin Shares" child-care system.
 The series also won the 2010 Goldsmith Prize for Investigative Reporting.
 Her work also won the Worth Bingham Prize for Investigative Reporting and 2009 George Polk Awards.

 Rutledge was awarded the Nieman Fellowship at Harvard University in 2011, studying food regulation and its impact on public health.
 In 2012, she led an investigation into a Wisconsin company responsible for distributing tainted alcohol wipes nationwide, that were ultimately linked to the death of a 2-year-old boy in Texas.
 That series, "Shattered Trust" won the 2012 Gerald Loeb Award for Medium & Small Newspapers.

 Rutledge also co-authored an investigation into the Bureau of Alcohol, Tobacco, Firearms and Explosives’ use of undercover storefront stings that exposed how agents mishandled operations across the country utilizing people with intellectual disabilities and later charging them with crimes.
-The “Backfire” investigation of undercover federal law enforcement stings was recognized in 2014 with the top award in the print/online category from the Investigative Reporters and Editors organization among other awards.
+The “Backfire” investigation was recognized in 2014 with the top award in the print/online category from the Investigative Reporters and Editors organization among other awards.

 In 2015, Rutledge uncovered how a chemical known to cause deadly lung disease is endangering coffee workers and those who use e-cigarettes.
 That series, “Gasping for Action,” was awarded two top prizes from the Society of American Business Editors and Writers and a 2016 James Aronson Award for Social Justice Journalism.
 Rutledge researched the Gasping for Action series while on the O'Brien Fellowship in Public Service Journalism at Marquette University.